mrHock89/JAvaScript/README.md

 #### Return type of variables in JavaScript:

-> "Return type of variables in JavaScript
+> "Return type of variables in JavaScript:"

-1) Primitive Datatypes
+- Primitive Datatypes
        - Number => number
        - String  => string
        - Boolean  => boolean